chrisburnell/chrisburnell.com/_posts/articles/2016-04-29-april-lws-talk.md

 tags:
   - css
   - collaboration
-edit_text: Check out the Talk in question, <a href="/talk/middle-out">Supporting Middle-Out in CSS</a>.
+edit: Check out the Talk in question, <a href="/talk/middle-out">Supporting Middle-Out in CSS</a>.
 comments: disqus
 ---